aishauk/noorlytics-releases/README.md

 --------------------------------------------------------------------

-Built with care by Aisha Ugljanin
+Built with care by Aisha Kujovic